-Celestial Atlas Vulpecula <— Andromeda: Andromeda, The Chained Princess —> Antlia
+Vulpecula ←Andromeda: Andromeda, The Chained Princess→ Antlia

 Andromeda is one of the 48 ancient constellations recorded by Ptolemy.
 She is the centerpiece of a mythology represented by several major constellations.

 Andromeda's parents were Cepheus and Cassiopeia, the king and queen of Ethiopia.
 Cassiopeia made the mistake of claiming to be more beautiful than any of the sea-nymphs, the Nereids.
 In retribution, the sea-god Poseidon sent a sea-monster, Cetus, to ravage the coastline (in modern mythology, Cetus is a whale; but in ancient myths, he is a dragon-like monster).
-In an effort to appease the anger of the gods, the nude Andromeda was chained to a rock (it was traditional to offer daughters in place of the person who committed the original offense, because as mere girls they were of little importance, and had no say in the matter), but before the sea-monster had a chance to devour her, Perseus, fresh from having slain the Medusa, flew by (in Greek mythology, using the winged sandals of Hermes, but in more modern versions, on the winged horse Pegasus), and fell in love at first sight.
+In an effort to appease the anger of the gods, the nude Andromeda was chained to a rock (it was traditional to offer daughters in place of the person who committed the original offense, because as mere girls they were of little importance and had no say in the matter), but before the sea-monster had a chance to devour her, Perseus, fresh from having slain the Medusa, flew by (in Greek mythology, using the winged sandals of Hermes, but in more modern versions, on the winged horse Pegasus), and fell in love at first sight.
 He rescued Andromeda by slaying the monster (or in some versions of the myth, using the dead Medusa's head to turn the monster to stone), and as a reward, received her hand in marriage.
 Her uncle Phineas, who had been previouly promised her hand in marriage, was not pleased by this, but if Perseus hadn't rescued her, she couldn't have married Phineas anyway, so he should have kept quiet about the affair; especially since, as a result of his objection, he was also turned to stone.
-(Even the most lurid of modern soap-operas have nothing on the myths of ancient Greece.)
+(Even the most lurid modern soap-operas have nothing on the myths of ancient Greece.)

-As a closing note, the "Ethiopia" of this myth was far more extensive than the modern kingdom.
-The coastline where Andromeda was supposedly chained is generally identified with Jaffa, which is now a part of Tel-Aviv, in Israel. |
+The "Ethiopia" of this myth was far more extensive than modern Ethiopia.
+The coastline where Andromeda was supposedly chained is generally identified with Jaffa, which is now a part of Tel-Aviv, in Israel.

-Bayer's 1603 Map of Andromeda
+Historical Map of Andromeda

 A portion of Bayer's 1603 map and drawing of Andromeda, showing her as a partially nude figure.
 This relatively chaste rendering of Andromeda is typical of astronomical atlases.
-Most sculptures and paintings show her wholly unclothed, and given Hellenic attitudes toward public dress (or lack thereof), Perseus is shown nearly nude almost as often as Andromeda.
-(Image from the USNO copy of the 1661 edition of Bayer's Uranometria) |
+Most sculptures and paintings show her wholly unclothed, and due to Hellenic attitudes toward public dress (or lack thereof), Perseus is shown nearly nude almost as often as Andromeda.

-Map of Andromeda
+Modern Maps of Andromeda

-Line figure based on Bayer's 1603 illustration and Olcott's 1907 line drawing; but whereas those show φ And as Andromeda's right knee, and ξ And as her shin, I have followed the simpler modern tradition of drawing a nearly straight line from Alpheratz toward Perseus to define her northern side. |
+Line figure based on Bayer's 1603 illustration and Olcott's 1907 line drawing; but whereas those show φ And as Andromeda's lower right thigh and ξ And as her upper right calf, I have followed the simpler modern tradition of drawing a nearly straight line from Alpheratz toward Perseus to define her northern side.

 Stars in Andromeda

-Stars which have common names often have multiple names, so the common names shown (if any) cannot be considered authoritative.
+Stars that have common names often have multiple names, so the common names shown (if any) cannot be considered authoritative.
 Right ascension and declination are given in 2000.0 coordinates.

 α And (Alpheratz, or Sirrah), the head or hair of Andromeda: RA 00 08 23, Dec +29 05 26, visual magnitude about 2.1.
 Alpheratz was also designated by Bayer as δ Peg, due to being a part of the Great Square of Pegasus, but is rarely called that anymore.
 Despite this, its "common" names refer to its position within Pegasus ("the navel of the horse"), rather than within Andromeda.